 Vibrato is a consistent modulation in pitch (so the pitch “wobbles”.
 It’s not a very commonly used as an effect, but it’s a very common technique.
 It’s used in every genre, from metal to classical.
 A good example of vibrato as a technique is shown in the video below:

 Vibrato pedals replicate this effect, but allow for more flexibility in how you execute it.
 Here’s a demo of a vibrato pedal to show you how it sounds as an effect.

 Lastly, here’s an example of vibrato used as an effect, courtesy of the Rolling Stones:

-Tremolo is also a modulation, but it’s a modulation of volume as opposed to pitch.
+Tremolo is also a modulation pedal effect, but it’s a modulation of volume as opposed to pitch.
 However, in practice tremolo as a technique and tremolo pedals sound a bit different.
 The most well-known examples of tremolo as an effect are on the intro to Green Day’s Boulevard of Broken Dreams and Pink Floyd’s Money.
 Tremolo is also widely used in surf music.

 Here’s a listening example:

 Something that muddies the water when talking about these effects is that tremolos, or as they’re often known whammy bars, are actually creating a vibrato effect because they modulate pitch.
 Vibrato is always a modulation of pitch while tremolo is always a modulation of volume.

 When you’re looking at modulation pedals (tremolo, vibrato, chorus, flanger, and phaser all fall under this classification), you’re going to hear a lot of common ground between vibrato and chorus.
 The reason for this is that the two effects are very similar.

 Chorus works by creating a second copy of your signal, detuning it, and then playing it alongside your original signal, creating a “wobble” in pitch.
 Vibrato also creates this wobble, but only to your original signal.